 Type of payment When is the payment made?
 When will it show in the account?
-When will it earn interest?
 When will it be available to use?
 Standing order.CHAPS payments.
-Monday - Friday Same day Same day Immediately Immediate Payment from an account with another bank.
+Monday - Friday Same day Immediately Immediate Payment from an account with another bank.
 Immediate Payment from one TSB customer to another.
 Transfer between your TSB accounts.
-24 hours a day, 7 days a week Same day Same day Immediately
+24 hours a day, 7 days a week Same day Immediately